Lyft Bike

-Bay Wheels is a regional public bicycle sharing system in California's San Francisco Bay Area.
+Lyft Bike, formerly Bay Wheels, is a regional public bicycle sharing system in California's San Francisco Bay Area.
 It is operated by Motivate in a partnership with the Metropolitan Transportation Commission and the Bay Area Air Quality Management District.
-Bay Wheels is the first regional and large-scale bicycle sharing system deployed in California and on the West Coast of the United States.
+Lyft Bike is the first regional and large-scale bicycle sharing system deployed in California and on the West Coast of the United States.
 It was established as Bay Area Bike Share in August 2013.
-As of January 2018, the Bay Wheels system had over 2,600 bicycles in 262 stations across San Francisco, East Bay and San Jose.
+As of January 2018, the system had over 2,600 bicycles in 262 stations across San Francisco, East Bay and San Jose.

 On June 28, 2017, the system was officially re-launched as Ford GoBike in a partnership with Ford Motor Company.
-After Motivate's acquisition by Lyft, the system was renamed to Bay Wheels on June 11, 2019.
+After Motivate's acquisition by Lyft, the system was renamed to Bay Wheels on June 11, 2019 and then to its current name on July 29, 2026.
 The system is expected to expand to 7,000 bicycles around 540 stations in San Francisco, Oakland, Berkeley, Emeryville, and San Jose.